Last visit was: 20 Nov 2025, 08:08 It is currently 20 Nov 2025, 08:08

 C. It overlooks the possibility that the budget deficit of the province immediately to the north was higher before that province allowed the union bargaining.

-So, the argument clearly does not overlook "the possibility that the budget deficit of the province immediately to the north was higher before that province allowed the union bargaining."
+The author actually tells us that the budget deficit of the province immediately to the north was higher before that province allowed the union bargaining.
+It is not something he has overlooked

 D.It takes for granted that if the measure reduces the budget deficit, then it will not increase wages of government employees.